lmacken/quantumrandom/README.rst

 ``array_length`` and ``block_size`` cannot be larger than ``100``.
 If for some reason the API call is not successful, or the incorrect amount of data is returned from the server, this function will raise an exception.

-:warning: Due to the lack of an SSL/TLS interface at the moment, all data is sent over the wire in clear text.

 Creating /dev/qrandom
 ---------------------